Brantlab/CFD-HUGO/content/FAQ/auxiliary.md

 - Can attend required meetings and trainings
 - Live within 20 minutes of 117 Franklin St, Convoy, OH 45832

-## Items that will be taught
+## Training Topics

-- First aid / CPR ( American Heart Certified )
+- First Aid / CPR ( American Heart Certified )
 - Communications
 - Scene awareness
 - EVOC ( Emergency Vehicle Operators course )
 - NIMS 100 & 700 ( National Incident Management System)
-- Possibility of further certification levels such as Vol FF, FF1, EMT/EMR
+- Possibility of future certifications such as Vol FF, FF1, EMT/EMR

-## Legal things
+## Other Notes

 - Added to villages liability and workmans comps insurance
 - Will follow the by-laws of the Convoy Fire & EMS association based on certification level